Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 Showing Appreciation:

-- Say “thank you” often and sincerely: Express your thankfulness verbally, and be specific about what you appreciate.
+- Say “thank you” often and sincerely: express your gratitude verbally and be specific about what you appreciate.

-- Write thank-you notes: This is a more personal way to show your appreciation and create a lasting memory.
+- Write thank-you notes: a more personal way to show your appreciation and create a lasting memory.

-- Do acts of service: Surprise someone with a helpful gesture, like cooking dinner or doing errands.
+- Do acts of service: Surprise someone with a helpful gesture, such as cooking dinner or running errands.

 - Give gifts: Presents don’t have to be expensive.
 A small token or homemade gift can show you care.